 Spectacular forested area dissected by river Bua in Malawi's central region bordering Lake Malawi.Continue Reading...

-The dry season in Malawi runs from May to October and this is the most popular time to visit.
+The dry season in Malawi runs from April to October and this is the most popular time to visit.
 As the grass is low it offers the best game-viewing as the animals can be seem in the undergrowth and tend to congregate around water holes.
-This is also the prime safari time in Zambia and the two coountries combine very well in one itinerary.
+This is also the prime safari time in Zambia and the two countries combine very well in one itinerary.

 The wet season is at the start of the year making some areas very hard to reach because of the state of the roads.